Wi-Fi and Technology Services

 Printers, Scanners and Microforms

-Printing privileges are available to Princeton Seminary students and faculty.* When using the workstations in the library nearest to Library Place (Lower Level, Second Floor, Third Floor), use the Follow_You_Queue printer connected to those those workstations.
+For printer locations, see the Building Directory.
+When using the workstations in the library nearest to Library Place (Lower Level, Second Floor, Third Floor), use the PaperCut-Follow-You printer connected to those workstations.
 This adds the printed job to the online queue.
+Authorized users can also swipe their Princeton Seminary ID card and release document(s) at either of the two Canon multifunction printers (open area between the Brick Café and Theron Room, and Copy Center near the Circulation Desk).

-Be sure to manage the print release at the copiers, selecting either color or black & white.
+Be sure to manage the print release, selecting either color or black & white.

 Select black & white, if that is what you want.

-Scanning is accessible at either Canon copier location, the First Floor in the Copy Center (left of the Circulation Desk) and in the front of the building (left of the main doors as you enter).
+Scanning is accessible at either of the two Canon multifunction printer locations, the First Floor in the Copy Center (left of the Circulation Desk) and in the front of the building (left of the main doors as you enter).
 Scans can be sent digitally via email or OneDrive.

 There are many ways to save scans (PDFs) from the microform reader/scanner on the 2nd Floor of the library:

-6. Send email using web browser through webmail (Firefox, Chrome)
+- Send email using a web browser through webmail

-Instructions for using the microform reader/scanner are located in the microform area on the 2nd Floor.
+Instructions for using the microform reader/scanner are located in the microforms area on the 2nd Floor.

 Princeton Theological Seminary provides wireless Internet, accessible in most public parts of the library building.
 Library users with their own laptops or tablets may use them to access a wide array of online library resources.